Primary Sources for Chapter 7

 Analysis Question: How do these virtues make Charlemagne seem an ideal ruler in his time period?

-Evaluative Questions: How does Charlemagne measure up against other rulers (e.g. Hammurabi, Cyrus, Julius Cæsar, Augustus, or William “the Conqueror,” or Napoleon)?
+Evaluative Questions: How does Charlemagne measure up against other rulers (e.g. Hammurabi, Cyrus, Julius Cæsar, Augustus, William “the Conqueror,” Louis XIV, or Napoleon)?

-Charter of Homage and Fealty 1110: the Viscount Bernard Atton of Carcassone becomes the vassal of Abbot Leo of St. Mary’s.
+Oath of Homage and Fealty, 1110: the Viscount Bernard Atton of Carcassone becomes the vassal of Abbot Leo of St. Mary’s.

 Content Question: What specific acts does Bernard promise to do for his new lord and what does Lord Leo promise in return?